Hair Relaxer Cancer Lawsuit | Join Today

 This study is significant because it provides epidemiologic evidence that establishes a clear and definitive connection between hair relaxers and uterine cancer.
 The magnitude of the increase in risk associated with hair relaxer use has propelled the hair relaxer litigation to new heights.

-few weeks following the publication of the study linking chemical hair relaxers to uterine cancer, a product liability lawsuit was filed against several cosmetic companies in federal court in Chicago.
+A few weeks following the publication of the study linking chemical hair relaxers to uterine cancer, a product liability lawsuit was filed against several cosmetic companies in federal court in Chicago.
 The lawsuit, Mitchell v.
 L’Oreal, et al. – 1:22-cv-5815, was filed by Jenny Mitchell, a Missouri resident who used chemical hair relaxers throughout her life and was diagnosed with uterine cancer at the age of 28.

 The lawsuit alleges that Mitchell began using hair relaxers at the age of 10 and used the product every 6-8 weeks for 18 years, like many black women in America.
 This lawsuit is the first of many potential product liability lawsuits against cosmetic companies manufacturing chemical hair relaxers, alleging that they knew or should have known about the increased risk of uterine cancer associated with their products.

-How The Hair Relaxer Hysterectomy Lawsuits Work
+How The Hair Relaxer Cancer Lawsuits Work

 The ongoing lawsuits regarding hair relaxers and perms will led to the consolidation of all lawsuits in federal courts into a new MDL.
 This means that regardless of where a lawsuit is filed, it will be transferred to the State and Court that will house the case.
 As of February 22, 2023, there are currently less than 100 lawsuits filed in this mass tort action, but the number is expected to increase rapidly.